JoseCarlosSG/Firmware_Developmen_-for_-STM32_MCUs_using_HAL/README.md

 - **SysTick Time Base:**
   It is recommended that the SysTick time base is always set to 1 millisecond to ensure correct HAL operation.

----

-This version is now in English and properly formatted for use in a `README.md` file on GitHub.
-Let me know if you'd like any further adjustments!